- Model Paints

 - Other Scenery

-- Letters and Numbers
+- Letters and Numbers for Modelling

 - 3D printers

-What is a wet palette?
+What is a Wet Palette?

 It is simply a box with a sponge at the bottom that holds water for the sole purpose of keeping your acrylic paints moist and workable for long periods of time.
 On top of the sponge, some type of semi-permeable and resistant paper is placed, so it permits the absorption of water without letting paint through, not falling apart due to the effect of water and the friction of the brushes.

-Its sponge with an antibacterial treatment that does not shrink or deform when dry, its hermetic closure container, and its low side profile facilitates its comfortable use at all times, showing unquestionable quality and reliability.
+Its sponge with an antibacterial treatment that does not shrink or deform when dry, its hermetic closure container, and its low side profile facilitate its comfortable use at all times, showing unquestionable quality and reliability.

-How to prepare your wet palette?
+How to prepare your acrylic wet palette?

 Shake your paint pot properly, by hand or using a GSW paint shaker.
 Some acrylic paints tend to separate when they are not in use making them have a poor consistency, especially when having extra hydration.